This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 - Some urine mixed with water – urine is rich in uric acid – a rich form of nitrogen.
 The mixture should be a 2-gallon bucket full.

 - A bin that can contain a cubic meter of leaves.
-Take a look at my video on making leaf mold and see what I did.
+Look at my video on making leaf mold and see what I did.

 - A couple of sheets of wet newspaper